AdaCore/RecordFlux/doc/user_guide/10-introduction.rst

    Copyright (C) 2004-2022, AdaCore
    ...

-If FSF GNAT is used, the GNATcoll iconv binding must be installed separately.
-In all cases, the following dependencies are required:
+The following external dependencies must be installed:

 -  GMP, `libgmp-dev` (Debian/Ubuntu), `gmp-devel` (Fedora) or `gmp` (Arch Linux)
 -  Graphviz (if graph visualization is used), `graphviz` in most distributions.

+If FSF GNAT is used, the `GNATcoll iconv binding <https://docs.adacore.com/live/wave/gnatcoll-iconv/html/gnatcoll-iconv_ug/index.html>`__ must also be installed.

 To run RecordFlux one of the following Python versions is needed: